SAOR: Single-View Articulated Object Reconstruction: Method

 \subsection{Implementation Details}

-We employ a ResNet~\cite{he2016deep} as our global encoder, $f_{enc}$, and train it end-to-end using Adam~\cite{kingma2014adam}.
+We employ a ResNet~\cite{he2016deep} as our global encoder, $f_{enc}$, and perform end-to-end training using Adam~\cite{kingma2014adam}.
 Object masks $M$ and depths $D$ are obtained for training by utilizing off-the-shelf pre-trained networks.
-To implement all 3D operations in our model we use the Pytorch3D framework~\cite{ravi2020accelerating} using their default mesh rasterization operations~\cite{liu2019soft} which is differentiable and enables end-to-end model training.
+To implement all 3D operations in our model we use the Pytorch3D framework~\cite{ravi2020accelerating} using their default mesh rasterization~\cite{liu2019soft} which is differentiable and enables end-to-end training.
 Prior to being passed to the model, images are resized to $128\x128$ pixels.
-We disable articulation for the first 100 epochs when training a model from scratch, and finetune models on other categories models for 200 epochs by learning deformation and articulation jointly.
-Training on a dataset with 10k images for 500 epochs takes approximately 10 hours using a single NVIDIA RTX-3090 GPU.
+We disable articulation for the first 100 epochs when training a model from scratch, and continue training models for another 100 epochs by enabling deformation and articulation jointly.
 The lightweight design of our proposed method enables the estimation of the final shape, articulation, texture, and viewpoint in approximately 15 ms per image.
-We provide more details about the loss terms, hyperparameters, and optimization in the supplementary material.
+We provide more details regarding losses, hyperparameters, and optimization in the supplementary material.